 While there is no age limit, children need to be at least 42 inches tall to tube.
 Be sure to check the weather and daily report before booking.
 Tickets are nonrefundable!

-No matter where you are in the Northeast and no matter what mountain you’re tubing down, just remember to have fun.
+No matter where you are in the Northeast or what mountain you’re tubing down, remember to let loose.
 Snow tubing brings out the inner child in all of us.
 So when you’re flying down that snowy slope at top speed, don’t hold back any laughs or screams.
 Dress warm and enjoy the time with your family and friends.

-Can’t get enough fun in the snow?
+Can’t get enough snow?
 Check out The top ski resorts in the Northeast for families.

 What’s your favorite snow tubing spot?
 Tell us in the comments.